 Assault in Jefferson County is Often Charged along with Other Offenses

 We often see other offenses charged along with assault in Jefferson County.
 These include crimes such as Domestic Violence (DV), Menacing, Harassment, and Burglary.
 Often, our clients are overwhelmed by the list of offenses they face.
-The government routinely overcharges people with the full knowledge they won’t be able to prove all the charges.
+The government routinely overcharges people with the full knowledge they won't be able to prove all the charges.
 Then, people accept bad plea deals in an effort to escape the overwhelming charges which they face.
 These are called add-on offenses.
-An Assault attorney at the O’Malley Law Office is skilled at pinpointing the charges the government is unable to prove.
+An Assault attorney at O'Malley and Sawyer is skilled at pinpointing the charges the government is unable to prove.

 Assault Attorney in Adams County: Why You Need the Best Assault Attorney for your Case